The curse of being a GEM

 What does this mean for GEMs?

-And hence it is very important for aspirants to be realistic of their expectations and knowing beforehand the nuances which IIMs employ while preparing the shortlists.
+And hence it is very important for aspirants to be realistic about their expectations and know beforehand the nuances which IIMs employ while preparing the shortlists.

 The holy grail for GEMs

 However, there is one IIM which still revers candidates who manage to secure a high percentile and forgives for most of the old sins.
 It is the holy grail for most of the GEMs.
 As you might have guessed correctly, I am talking about IIM Calcutta.
 Over the years, IIMC has not tweaked their criteria much and still believe in rewarding those who have secured good scores in CAT.
 56/100 marks are dedicated to CAT scores and ~40 is dedicated to 10th, 12th, and grade scores.

 But the criteria for getting these 40 marks are quite relaxed in comparison to other colleges and hence even the average profile candidates stand a good chance to get a shortlist here if they score a good percentile.